-As we learned, not all baby towels are created equal, and this includes size.
-Since a towel's size may depend on your baby's age and goals, we do appreciate one with a size that offers longevity.
+As we learned, not all baby towels are created equal, including size.
+Since a towel's size may depend on your baby's age and goals, we appreciate one with a size that offers longevity.
 Therefore, baby towels with a more versatile size rank higher than those with limiting or irregular sizes.

 Scoring 8 of 10, the KeaBabies Bamboo Baby Towel and San Francisco Baby Towel rank the highest in this metric.
-These options are generous in size, and consider this an upside as it can be of service longer, working from the newborn stage to toddlerhood.
+These options are generous in size, and we consider this an upside as they can be of service longer, working from the newborn stage to toddlerhood.

-Of all the towels in our review, the Green Sprouts Towel rank the lowest with a score of 2 of 10.
+Of all the towels in our review, the Green Sprouts Towel ranks the lowest with a score of 2.
 This option has a rectangular shape that is very wide but short, measuring 21.5" in length, not counting the hood.
-Obviously, there's plenty of material to wrap around your child, but it lacks full coverage, especially for a taller tot.
-Although we are not fans of this towel's shape and size, we do recognize that a shorter towel may be helpful if you notice your child tripping over their towel while walking.
+There's plenty of material to wrap around your child, but it lacks full coverage, especially for a taller tot.
+Although we are not fans of this towel's shape and size, we recognize that a shorter towel may be helpful if you notice your child tripping over their towel while walking.

 Bath time will be a regular part of your baby's routine, and wrapping your baby in a warm, fluffy, cozy towel can make all the difference.
 We are confident that our lineup includes some top-notch products that can meet your family's budget and needs, plus it could just make getting out of the bathtub more pleasant.